 One of the most interesting things about pool, infuriating to some, is that there's no one standard size of table.
 For every person who turns their nose up at a 7-foot bar box for being a toy, there's another who fears and avoids the extended green of a 9-footer.
-To each their own, but there are different aspects and strategies to consider in regards to your game depending on the size of the table.
+To each their own, but there are different aspects and strategies to consider depending on the size of the table.
 Learning to adapt your skills to a variety of formats pays dividends; don't pass up the opportunity to hone your skills just because "you don't play on THAT size table."

 8-ball on a bar table can be like having a head cold – constant congestion.
 Instead of viewing this as an inherent evil, learn to embrace the creativity needed to be successful.
-One rule of thumb is to minimize cue-ball movement to keep yourself from getting snookered, even if it means taking a longer shot, a bank, a combo or a carom – these specialty shots are much easier at the shorter distances a bar table provides.
+One rule of thumb is to minimize cue ball movement to keep yourself from getting snookered, even if it means taking a longer shot, a bank, combo or a carom – these speciality shots are much easier at the shorter distances a bar table provides.
 Congestion is conducive to very effective safety play, bide your time before attempting a run-out to let your opponent get some of his balls out of the way so that you have more room to maneuver.

 9-ball on a bar table is even more fast-paced than on a larger table.
 It pays to be very aggressive because shot making is much easier.
 Since the pockets take up a larger ratio of space, slopping balls in happens at an alarming rate.
-Unfortunately, the cue-ball is more likely to go in as well, so you'll need to learn to control your angles and speed very precisely.
+Unfortunately, the cue ball is more likely to go in as well, so you'll need to learn to control your angles and speed very precisely.

 Both 8-ball and 9-ball can be very satisfying on an 8-foot table.
 It's truly the best of both worlds.
-With more room to play position and pocketing that remains relatively easy, you'll probably have more run-outs on this size of table than any other.
+With more room to play position and pocketing that remains relatively easy, you'll have more run-outs on this size of table than any other.
 Your opponent will also be enjoying this opportunity, so it's an excellent chance to sharpen your defense, as well.

 The challenges of 8-ball change on a table of this size.
-Playing out one area of the table before moving on to another minimizes errors due to missing long-range shots and position.
+Playing out one area of the table before moving on to another minimizes errors due to long-range shots and poor positioning.
 Things can go very smoothly if all your balls are free and clear, but breaking up clusters becomes more difficult when they are far away from everything else.
 Often you'll need to lag one or more of your suited balls closer to a cluster just to have a good chance to break it apart.